Practical strategies to help normalize eating patterns, tailored to each client's unique needs and life stage.

 After graduating, I served in an outpatient position at the University of Washington Medical Center for two years and have since seen hundreds of patients with referrals from Women’s Health, Internal Medicine, and Pediatric clinics.

-I'm specially trained through the Ellyn Satter Institute in Eating Competence in Ellyn Satter’s “how to eat” method, and I am well-versed in the Ellyn Satter Division of Responsibility for Child Feeding, Intuitive Eating, and Health at Every Size (HAES).
+I'm specially trained through the Ellyn Satter Institute in Eating Competence in Ellyn Satter’s “how to eat” method, and I'm passionate about integrating Intuitive Eating and Health at Every Size (HAES) principles in my work.
 My approach to nutrition counseling is compassionate, caring, and client-centered.

 Learn more about my approach: Finding Joy in Competent Eating | Right as Rain by UW Medicine